 - If the fracture extends into the joint space it is described as intraarticular.
 Fractures that do not involve the joint are extraarticular.

 - Other anatomic terms used to describe the location of a fracture are head, neck, shaft, and base (e.g., metacarpal and metatarsal fractures).

 - In pediatrics, fractures are described in relation to the growth plate (physis).
 Fractures that occur between the joint and the growth plate are epiphyseal fractures.
 Fractures of the diaphysis refer to the shaft of the bone.
-The zone of growth ...
+The zone of growth between ...